Heloise: Romantic liaison

 In lieu of university studies, Canon Fulbert arranged for Heloise's private tutoring with Peter Abelard, who was then a leading philosopher in Western Europe and the most popular secular canon scholar (professor) of Notre Dame.
-Abelard was coincidentally looking for lodgings at this point.
-A deal was made—Abelard would teach and discipline Heloise in place of paying rent.
+A deal was made wherein Abelard would teach Heloise in exchange for lodgings.

 Abelard tells of their subsequent illicit relationship, which they continued until Héloïse became pregnant.
-Abelard moved Héloïse away from Fulbert and sent her to his own sister, Denise, in Brittany, where Héloïse gave birth to a boy, whom she called Astrolabe (which is also the name of a navigational device that is used to determine a position on Earth by charting the position of the stars).
+Abelard moved Héloïse away from Fulbert and sent her to his own sister, Denise, in Brittany, where Héloïse gave birth to a boy.
+She named her son Astrolabe after the navigational device that is used to determine a position on Earth by charting the position of the stars.

-Abelard agreed to marry Héloïse to appease Fulbert, although on the condition that the marriage should be kept secret so as not to damage Abélard's career.
+Abelard agreed to marry Héloïse to appease Fulbert, although on the condition that the marriage should be kept secret so as not to damage Abelard's career.
 Heloise insisted on a secret marriage due to her fears of marriage injuring Abelard's career.
 Likely, Abelard had recently joined Religious Orders (something on which scholarly opinion is divided), and given that the church was beginning to forbid marriage to priests and the higher orders of clergy (to the point of a papal order re-affirming this idea in 1123), public marriage would have been a potential bar to Abelard's advancement in the church.
 Héloïse was initially reluctant to agree to any marriage, but was eventually persuaded by Abelard.
 Héloïse returned from Brittany, and the couple was secretly married in Paris.
 As part of the bargain, she continued to live in her uncle's house.